MariaDash/Mobile_Testing/README.md

 ```
 .\adb uninstall com.android.todolist
 ```
-*-this syntax is used to windows PowerShell if Gitbash is not installed
+*-this syntax is used to windows PowerShell if Git Bash is not installed